-The GRE General Test is required for all ACED Sequence degree programs EXCEPT kinesiology and recreation.
-The GRE Institution Code for Illinois State University is 1319.
+Applied economics: The GRE General Test is required.
+Illinois State University's GRE Institution Code is 1319.
 Be sure to take the GRE in plenty of time for your scores to ARRIVE at Illinois State University BEFORE the application deadline above.
 You can find more information on the timing of score reporting on the GRE FAQ page.

 Applicants must also submit contact information for a minimum of three references.
 This information can be entered directly into your online application, as well as a personal message if you choose.
 Your references will each then be contacted by the university to supply a letter of recommendation for you.
 You should have at least one letter from a former professor, preferably more, but we understand that applicants are often returning to school after a hiatus.
 Letters from supervisors, project partners, or others who have known you in a setting that is pertinent to your admission to the Stevenson Center are acceptable.
 You will be able, through the online application portal, to monitor the submission of recommendations, though you will not be able to read the letters.

 Submit a letter from an organization(s) confirming that you have had at least one year of full-time experience in community development or social services or the equivalent (1,700 hours)—as either a paid professional or a volunteer.
 (AmeriCorps alumni can generate a letter through the My AmeriCorps Portal.)

 An international student holding the equivalent of a U.S. baccalaureate degree from a recognized international post-secondary college or university, as determined by the Graduate School, may apply for admission by submitting additional documentation.

 Complete the one assistantship application that corresponds with your intended degree program.
 Your chosen academic department can also access your assistantship application.